 – Types of AI Risks

-There are several types of AI risks that must be addressed to ensure the safe and ethical use of artificial intelligence:
+Several types of AI risks must be addressed to ensure the safe and ethical use of artificial intelligence:

 - Data Bias: AI algorithms can become biased if they are trained on incomplete or biased data sets, leading to unfair or discriminatory outcomes.